Receive a Send

 Taking the above measures to ensure the trustworthiness of a hidden-email Send are particularly important in the case of File Sends.
 Don't download mysterious files.

 Deleted, Expired, and Disabled Sends

-When a Send has been deleted, expired, or disabled, recipients who attempt to use the generated Send link will be shown a screen that reports the Send does not exist or is no longer available:
+When a Send is deleted, expired, or disabled, recipients who attempt to use the link will be shown a screen that reports the Send does not exist or is no longer available: